duasob/duasob.github.io/README.md

 ## More About Me
 - **Competitive Sports:** National-level football player, chess competitor, and former basketball player.
 - **Humanitarian Initiatives:** Volunteer in España Rumbo al Sur, promoting leadership, cultural understanding, and involvement in Haiti and the Dominican Republic.
-- **Tutoring:** Working as a Mathematics and English Tutor alongside university studies.
+- **Part Time Work**: Alongside my studies, I work as a maths and english tutor, and at Imperial's College Telethon Campaign.
 - **Additional Interests:** Rock Climbing, Literature, Marathon running.